syncfusion-content/wpf-docs/wpf/DockingManager/MDI-TDI-functionalities.md

 ## Detecting the maximized state of the MDI window

-To get the Maximized state of the MDI window of the Document state window, set the property `IsInMDIMaximizedState` of DocumentContainer as `True`.
-The container can be fetched for the DockingManager using the `DocContainer` property.
+Maximized state of the MDI Container can get by `IsInMDIMaximizedState` property of DocumentContainer.
+The container can be fetched from the DockingManager using the `DocContainer` property.

 {% highlight c# %}